Responsible Office: Office of Cybersecurity

 Contact: Chris Madeksho

 To establish requirements for the development of formal documented contingency plans for UTHSC IT Resources to maintain and resume normal business operation, recovering from an emergency, disaster, or other extraordinary disruption.
 The overall goal is to ensure that all departments and business units of the University are prepared to rapidly restore critical functions in the aftermath of any emergency or disaster.
+This standard is also designed to meet compliance requirements for data regulated by federal or state law.
+This includes, but is not limited to, security requirements and safeguards for the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or Gramm-Leach-Bliley Act (GLBA).

 All UTHSC IT Resources deemed necessary (critical system) to recover essential business functions or dependent business functions.